pedropaulobrasca/frontend-recruitment-test/README.md

 The rest is up to you!
 Good luck!

+### What and how to delivery?

+You must send us an email to `tecnologia@hubscontabilidade.com.br` with the links to your repository containing your source code.

+The repository must contain a `README.md` file with step-by-step instructions on how to run your application and, if necessary, additional instructions.

 ## General setup instructions

 > To run this test, we assume that you already have finished the `backend` setup and have it up and running on your machine.
 If not, check the steps to achieve it [here](https://github.com/hubs-contabilidade/backend-recruitment-test?tab=readme-ov-file#general-instructions).
 Also, you’ll need to have `Node >= 14` on your local development machine.